 ASYMMETRY® Observations are Mike Shell’s observations of directional trends, global macro, volatility trading, and risk management that leads to asymmetric insights and asymmetric investment returns.
 An asymmetric return profile is a risk/reward profile with an imbalance between profit and loss: more profit than loss.
 By using this website, you agree to the terms and conditions.

 Mike Shell is a global macro fund manager specializing in tactical trading across global markets.
 He has a unique understanding of how world markets interact with each other, active risk management, and directional price trends.
-He has one of the strongest and longest track records applying trend systems to exchange traded securities like ETFs.
+He has one of the strongest and longest track records applying trend systems to exchange-traded securities like ETFs.

-He is founder and portfolio manager of Shell Capital Management, LLC a registered investment manager that is the portfolio manager of the ASYMMETRY® Investment Program – a separate managed account program available at several custodians).
+He is the founder and portfolio manager of Shell Capital Management, LLC a registered investment manager that is the portfolio manager of the ASYMMETRY® Investment Program – a separate managed account program available at several custodians).
 Mike has an advantage in his writing that is in unconstrained by academia which allows his independent thinking to filter through without constraint.

 Pensions & Investments Magazine has ranged Shell Capital – Asymmetry® Global Tactical managed account portfolio managed by Mike Shell a “Top Performing Manager” in the “World Allocation” category over the five years ending November 2012.